Dear Laurel,

 When it’s all painted, you could not tell that there was no rail and stile.
 Doing it this way is quite valid and saves a lot of money.

-Above and below is from the exquisite home of Steve Cordony and his partner in Australia.
+Above and below are from the exquisite home of Steve Cordony and his partner in Australia.
 Some of you may recall my post featuring this amazing home, Rosedale Farm.

 Steve’s wainscoting paneling is the applied kind without the rail and stile.